-As a member of Cross-Country Alberta (CCA), the RMJRSC will be following the Return to Sport guidelines that CCA have developed and shared with organizations, and which can be found at the following location: http://xcountryab.net/wp-content/uploads/2020/06/CCA-Return-to-Sport.pdf
+As a member of Nordiq Alberta, the RMJRSC will be following the Return to Sport guidelines that Nordiq Alberta have developed and shared with organizations, and which can be found at the following location:

-This RMJR proposal makes use of many of CCA’s graciously shared guidelines, as they pertain to our uniquely spacious outdoor activity of cross country skiing as a family-focused club.
-We appreciate the use and application of CCA’s guidelines and leadership throughout this very critical process.
+This RMJRSC proposal makes use of many of Nordiq Alberta’s graciously shared guidelines, as they pertain to our uniquely spacious outdoor activity of cross country skiing as a family-focused club.
+We appreciate the use and application of their guidelines and leadership throughout this very critical process.

 - Alberta Health Services Measures

 Our goal as a club is to apply as many of the AHS guidelines as possible.
-Although families have been hearing public announcements and news information since March, the RMJR executive team takes our leadership responsibilities very seriously and will do our best to communicate the following expectations over the course of this season.
+In addition to families keeping up-to-date on the current Alberta Health requirements, the RMJRSC executive team takes our leadership responsibilities very seriously and will do our best to communicate the following expectations over the course of this season.